Fresh air, open roads and incredible views: hiking can be one of the best ways to see the world.

 There are a wealth of experienced guides and experts to traverse you through the wild terrain, allowing you the opportunity to experience some of the most dramatic and stunning scenery on Earth.

-The Kruger National Park offers an experience unlike any other, and the Rim of Africa offers a trek across the Cape Mountains, ancient pathways to access the most hidden and remote areas; truly an experience you will never forget.
+The Kruger National Park offers an experience unlike any other, and the Rim of Africa offers a trek across the Cape Mountains, and ancient pathways to access the most hidden and remote areas; truly an experience you will never forget.

 Image from living-lifestyle.co.za